jangruszczynski-courses/MLOps-Summer-2025-AWS-Lambda/aws-serverless-demo/README.md

   - Challenges encountered during implementation
   - Time-consuming aspects of the project
   - General experience and useful techniques discovered
+- 0.5 bonus points will be granted for those of you who will decide to implement the task using AWS CDK.

 ## Group Work
 - The project can be completed in pairs.